 Re-issue of a dataset: Including all the updates applied to the original dataset up to the date of the reissue.
 A Re-issue is intended to avoid unnecessary loading of the Base cell and all applicable updates individually for new users of the dataset, therefore does not contain any new information additional to that previously issued by updates, and can be issued at any time.
 The encoding structure is located in Annex B – clause B-5.

 Cancellation: The dataset is cancelled and is deleted from the system.
 The encoding structure for a Cancellation file is located in Annex B – clause B-7.

+”File-less” management of published S-101 base datasets and their textual or pictorial ENC support files is not allowed for this Edition of S-101, with the exception of ENC support file deletions or metadata “supportedResource” updates.
+That is, producing a S-100 Exchange Set which only includes the mandatory “CATALOG.XML” file with the dataset and/or ENC Support File Discovery Metadata without including the appropriate dataset, dataset update or ENC support file in the S-100 Exchange Set is not allowed other than for the above exception.

 Dataset file naming